Benchmark International Arena

 Benchmark International Arena is a multipurpose arena in Tampa, Florida, United States, that has been used for ice hockey, basketball, arena football, concerts, and other events.
 It is mainly used as the home for the Tampa Bay Lightning of the National Hockey League.

 The building opened in 1996 and was originally known as the Ice Palace.
 In August 2002, the building's naming rights were sold to the St. Petersburg Times, which became the Tampa Bay Times in January 2012; accordingly, the arena was known as the St. Pete Times Forum (2002–2012) and Tampa Bay Times Forum (2012–2014).
-On September 3, 2014, the arena was renamed Amalie Arena when the naming rights were transferred to Amalie Oil Company.
+The arena was renamed Amalie Arena in September 2014, when the naming rights were transferred to Amalie Oil Company.
 On August 13, 2025, it was announced that the facility's name was changed to Benchmark International Arena.